chiru44/SpringBootDemos/README.md

 # SpringBootDemos
 This project is an example of spring boot application.
-In this application created a simple rest service to get maximum satisfaction while easting at restaurant.
+In this application created a simple rest service to get maximum satisfaction while eating at restaurant.